Smalltooth sawfish: For feeding

 A sawfish's saw is made up of thousands of sensory organs that allow them to detect and monitor the movements of other organisms by measuring the electric fields they emit.
 The sensory organs, also called ampullary pores, are packed most densely on the dorsal side of its beak.
 This allows the fish to create an image of the three-dimensional area above it, even in waters of low-visibility.
 This provides support for the bottom-dwelling behavior of sawfish.
 Utilizing their saw as an extended sensing device, sawfish are able to "view" their entire surroundings by maintaining a position low to the sea floor.

-Sawfish uncover sand dwelling crustaceans and mollusks, two common prey types, by using their unique anatomical structure as a tool for digging and grubbing about in sand or mud.
-The sawfish churn up the sea bottom with their exaggerated rostrum to uncover these hidden food sources.